-The internet has open more channels for people to connect with family, friends, business and people around the world.
+The internet has opened more channels for people to connect with family, friends, businesses, and people around the world.
 If you stop for a moment and just think of the vastness of this tool, it’s truly amazing.
-What’s even more impressive is they communities that have been built across the web.
-Very niche communities can be found on that internet that is very devoted to very specific topics, products, learning, sports and more.
+What’s even more impressive is the communities that have been built across the web.
+Very niche communities can be found on the internet that is very devoted to very specific topics, products, learning, sports, and more.
 It’s within these hyper-segmented groups where the power of inbound truly lies.

 Attracting a lot of attention is nice, but if none of your traffic converts you’re not going to grow.
 The second phase of inbound is all about establishing a connection.
-A conversion is much more than just a lead.
+Conversion is much more than just a lead.
 It’s a person who is in search of a solution to a problem they are facing.
-By building in multiple conversion points across you campaign, you make the process on connection much easier and more organic.
+By building in multiple conversion points across your campaign, you make the process of connection much easier and more organic.

-Traditionally the way we thought of conversions was through building a landing page with a form to capture information.
+Traditionally the way we thought of conversions was by building a landing page with a form to capture information.
 Then we would send them to a thank you page where we would suggest the next step in the process.
-While this still works, there are now many other ways we can create conversions points throughout of site and social channels.
+While this still works, there are now many other ways we can create conversion points throughout of site and social channels.

 Before adding a new conversion point, you need to ask yourself a deeper question.
 “Why would someone click on this?”
 Using empathy to understand the why before your strategy will lead to a more human experience for your prospects.
-In testing your ideas, try to understand what someone outside your organization may think and feel like when coming across you conversions points.
+In testing your ideas, try to understand what someone outside your organization may think and feel when coming across your conversion points.

 From Facebook buttons, to exit banners, there are dozens of ways to add conversion points to your marketing efforts.
 Every audience is different and will react in their own unique way, so take some time to test your conversion points to see what is working and what is not.

-This is term is most closing linked to sales and can at times carry some negative connotations with it.
-As the lines between sales and marketing blur more and more, we wall need to learn the power of closing the deal.
+This term is most closely linked to sales and can at times carry some negative connotations with it.
+As the lines between sales and marketing blur more and more, we will need to learn the power of closing the deal.
 But unlike traditional sales, inbound closing is focused on delivering the prospect a solution they themselves already want.

-A lot of companies do a great job at the first three phases on inbound.
+A lot of companies do a great job at the first three phases of inbound.
 Great companies put their heart and soul into the delight phase.
-This is because you can’t put a price on a solid, happy and excited to share base of users.
+This is because you can’t put a price on a solid, happy, and excited-to-share base of users.
 The internet makes sharing easier and faster than ever.
 This can work both ways so be careful.

 Delight is about value-added.
 Sure you loved their problem, but how do they feel about your company?
 If you think for a moment you can come up with a number of products that solved your problems, but you didn’t like the business at all.
 For me, I’ll go back to the old way of doing things if the business does match my values and I know I’m not the only one.

-Connect with your users on a personal level and share the “why” behind you business.
+Connect with your users on a personal level and share the “why” behind your business.
 Give them a voice and walk with them along their journey with your organization.
-The return in the long-run will be will worth the time spent.
+The return in the long run will be well worth the time spent.

 Inbound marketing is still relatively new.
 While many have heard and agreed with the concepts, few are executing them on a daily basis.
 The reason?
-I think the investment it takes up front to learn about your audience and test whether our not if what you are doing works is intimidating.
+I think the investment it takes upfront to learn about your audience and test whether or not what you are doing works is intimidating.
 It’s easier to spend money on traditional tactics and hope they work.
 With inbound, your marketing is tracked and tested.
 It brings more accountability to your marketing efforts and forces you to be disciplined.
 Change can be hard.
-But it can also be the greatest decisions you’ve every made.
+But it can also be the greatest decision you’ve ever made.